Asaf Zamir

-Asaf Zamir (אסף זמיר; born 31 August 1980) is an Israeli politician and diplomat.
+Asaf Zamir (אסף זמיר; born 31 August 1980) is an Israeli politician, lawyer and diplomat.
 He served as Deputy Mayor of Tel Aviv from 2008 until 2013 and Acting Mayor in charge of education from 2013 to 2018.
 He was elected to the Knesset in 2019, serving in two spells until 2021.
 He also held the post of Minister of Tourism from May to October 2020.
 He was Consul General in New York from October 2021 until his resignation in March 2023, in protest at Prime Minister Binyamin Netanyahu's decision to fire Defense Minister Yoav Gallant.

 Biography

 Zamir was born in Ganei Yehuda to Galia and Muki Zamir.
 His family lived in Sarasota, Florida in the United States for four years during his childhood.
 After they returned to Israel, he attended the A.D.
-Gordon school and Tichon Ironi Daled, and was a member of HaNoar HaOved VeHaLomed and the Hebrew Scouts.
+Gordon school and Ironi Daled High School, and was a member of HaNoar HaOved VeHaLomed and the Hebrew Scouts.
 During his national service in the Israel Defense Forces he served in the central control unit of the Israeli Air Force.
 After graduating from Tel Aviv University with a law degree he interned with Naschitz Brandes Amir law firm and qualified as a lawyer.

 Zamir is married to the actress Maya Wertheimer, a granddaughter of Stef Wertheimer.
 His uncle Yitzhak Zamir was a judge in the Supreme Court.
+The couple have 2 children.